Drancy internment camp: Literature

 Nicolas Grenier, Cité de la Muette (poem), in honor of Max Jacob, who died in the Drancy camp, 2011.

 The concentration camp also featured in a part of Sebastian Faulks' 1999 novel Charlotte Gray.
 The character of Levade was an inmate here, as well as young brothers André and Jacob Duguay.
 Charlotte was staying at a small hotel nearby to try and pass on a message to Levade.

-Journal d'Helene Berr, Editions Tallandier, 2008, (English translation Journal Helene Berr, MacLehose Press, 2008 and 2009).
+Journal d'Hélène Berr, Editions Tallandier, 2008, (English translation Journal Hélène Berr, MacLehose Press, 2008 and 2009).
 Berr was a young French Jewish graduate who kept a diary between April 1942 and February 1944.
 She was beaten to death, suffering typhus, five days before the camp was liberated.
 She worked in Paris to save Jewish children by escorting them to the Free Zone.

 Andre Schwarz-Bart's The Last of the Just uses as reference De Drancy a Auschwitz, by Georges Wellers.